Jman-Github/Universal-ReVanced-Manager/README.md

 - 📲 **Installer Management**: A full installer management system with installer metadata, and configurable primary and fallback that applies everywhere across the app
 - 📋 **View Applied Patches**: The "Apps" tab shows the applied patches for each saved patched APK and which patch bundle(s) were used
 - 🛑 **Accidental Exit Protection**: After patching, pressing the back button now shows a confirmation popup.
 It asks if you really want to leave and gives you the option to save the patched app for later (adds it to the "Apps" tab)
+- 🧩 **Missing Patch Recovery**: If a selected patch no longer exists, a detailed dialog explains the issue and returns you to patch selection with missing patches highlighted
+- 🧷 **Step Auto-Collapse**: Completed patcher steps auto-collapse; toggle in Settings > Advanced > "Auto-collapse completed patcher steps"

+### 📥 Patch Bundle Updates & Imports
+- ⏳ **Progress with Percentages**: Progress bars with percentage for bundle updates, update checks, and imports
 - 🧩 **Installer Management**: Full installer management system covering app installs, saved app reinstalls, and manager updates
   - Metadata display for each installer
   - Configurable primary and fallback installers